English judge blocks $6.6 billion Brazil lawsuit against BHP over burst dam

-LONDON (Reuters) - A 5.0 billion pound ($6.6 billion) English lawsuit against Anglo-Australian mining giant BHP has been blocked, in a blow to a 200,000-strong Brazilian claimant group, seeking damages after a devastating dam failure in 2015.
+LONDON (Reuters) - A 5.0 billion pound ($6.6 billion) English lawsuit against Anglo-Australian mining giant BHP has been struck out, in a blow to a 200,000-strong Brazilian claimant group seeking damages after a devastating dam failure in 2015.

-A High Court judge in Manchester, northwestern England, struck out the largest group claim in English legal history because the complex case was an “abuse of the process of the court”, a judgment published on Monday said.
+A High Court judge in Manchester, northwestern England, said managing the largest group claim in English legal history would be like “trying to build a house of cards in a wind tunnel” and ruled the case was an “abuse of the process of the court”.

-Tom Goodhead, a partner at law firm PGMBM, which is representing the claimants, called the judgment “fundamentally flawed” and pledged to appeal.
+PGMB’s managing director Tom Goodhead, who is representing the claimants, called the judgment “fundamentally flawed” and pledged to appeal.

+“We will continue to fight ceaselessly, for however long it takes, in any court in the world to ensure that BHP are held accountable for their actions,” he said.

 BHP, the world’s largest miner by market value, clashed with claimants during an eight-day jurisdiction hearing in July in the latest battle to establish whether multinationals can be held liable for the conduct of subsidiaries abroad.